A Unique Inverse Decomposition of Positive Definite Matrices under Linear Constraints: Exponential Utility Maximization

 \section{Exponential Utility Maximization}

-The utility maximization problem is a central theme in mathematical finance, providing a rigorous framework for optimal decision-making under uncertainty and for linking investors’ preferences to market dynamics.
+The utility maximization problem is central to mathematical finance, providing a rigorous framework for optimal decision-making under uncertainty and for linking investors’ preferences to market dynamics.
 A particularly important specification is exponential utility, which exhibits constant absolute risk aversion.
 For background and details see \cite{merton1969lifetime}, Chapter~3 of \cite{karatzas1998methods}, \cite{schachermayer2004utility}, Chapter~2 of \cite{follmer2016stochastic} and Chapter~10 in \cite{eberlein2019mathematical}.

 We consider a discrete-time market model with normally distributed asset increments and a general information and hedging structure.
 Let \(N\in\mathbb{N}\) denote the time horizon.
 At each time \(i=1,\dots,N\), suppose that \(p_i\in\mathbb{N}\) risky assets are available for trading, with increments $ X^i_1,\dots,X^i_{p_i}. $ In addition, we allow for further random variables $ X^i_{p_i+1},\dots,X^i_{q_i}$, $q_i\ge p_i,$ which represent increments of other risky factors or assets that may influence the market but are not tradable at time \(i\).
+The information available for trading at time \(i\) is generated by the random vector